+Along with the Looff Carousel, it was named a National Historic Landmark.
+Coaster riders have been even more enthusiastic: the Giant Dipper consistently rates among the ten best coaster rides in the world!
 Still, most riders would agree with D.R.
 Kiff, who was among the first to ride it on May 17, 1924: "There were about three minutes of more thrills packed under our epidermis than we got out of the San Francisco earthquake.
-The missus had a strangle-hold on the rail in front, but after the first big dip she let go all holds and grabbed something more tangible which was me and hung on the rest of the way . . . "
+The missus had a strangle-hold on the rail in front, but after the first big dip she let go all holds and grabbed something more tangible which was me and hung on the rest of the way . . ."
 Before you leave the Giant Dipper entrance area, walk over to the beach railing for more history.

-21. Beach Overlook

-The beach has been the scene of every kind of activity over the years, from hot-air balloon landings to soap opera star swoonings.
+21. Beach Overlook The beach has been the scene of every kind of activity over the years, from hot-air balloon landings to soap opera star swoonings.
 The first private changing rooms were provided by an area landowner in the 1860s, and some were mounted on horse-drawn wagons.
-To enforce modesty and protect women bathers from view, the ladies bathed inside the wagons, which were pulled into the surf and returned to the beach with their shrieking wet contents.

-Newspaper editors were outraged
+To enforce modesty and protect women bathers from view, the ladies bathed inside the wagons, which were pulled into the surf and then returned to the beach.
+Newspaper editors were outraged by the indecent Santa Cruz bathers, especially men whose "shaggy shanks" were visible below their long-john style bathing trousers.
+In later years, the Santa Cruz police chief arrested men who attempted to lounge on the beach without bathing shirts.
+All that changed in the Roaring Twenties.
+The first Miss California Beauty Pageant